 Microfluidic Technologies.
 Our core microfluidics technology originated at the California Institute of Technology (Caltech) in the laboratory of Professor Stephen Quake, who is a co-founder of Fluidigm.
-We license microfluidics technology from Caltech, Harvard University, and Caliper Life Sciences, Inc. (Caliper), now a PerkinElmer company:
+We license microfluidics technology from Caltech, Harvard University, and Caliper Life Sciences, Inc. (Caliper), now a PerkinElmer company.

 - We exclusively license from Caltech relevant patent filings relating to developed technologies that enable the production of specialized valves and pumps capable of controlling fluid flow at nanoliter volumes.
 The license agreement will terminate as to each country and licensed product upon expiration of the last-to-expire patent covering licensed products in each country.
-The U.S. issued patents we have licensed from Caltech expire between 2017 and 2030. - We have entered into a co-exclusive license agreement with Harvard University for the license of relevant patent filings relating to microfluidic technology.
+The U.S. issued patents we have licensed from Caltech expire between now and 2030. - We have entered into a co-exclusive license agreement with Harvard University for the license of relevant patent filings relating to microfluidic technology.
 The license agreement will terminate with the last-to-expire of the licensed patents.
-The U.S. issued patents we have licensed from Harvard University expire between 2019 and 2027. - In May 2011, we entered into a license agreement with Caliper to license Caliper's existing patent portfolio in certain fields.
-The license agreement will terminate with the last-to-expire of the licensed patents.
-As later amended, the license agreement provides for certain royalty payments until mid-2018 for our existing products at the time of amendment and their future equivalents.
+The U.S. issued patents we have licensed from Harvard University expire between now and 2027.